MIC-DKFZ/nnDetection/README.md

 </div>

 ## Adding New Datasets
-nnDetection relie on a standardized input format which is very similar to the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) format and allows easy integration of new datasets.
+nnDetection relies on a standardized input format which is very similar to the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) format and allows easy integration of new datasets.
-The format is explained below.
+More details about the format can be found below.

 ### Folders
 All datasets should reside inside `Task[Number]_[Name]` folder inside the specified detection data folder (et the path to this folder with the `det_data` environment flag).
+To avoid conflicts with our provided pretrained models we recommend to use task numbers starting from 100.
 An overview is provided below ([Name] symbolise folder, `-` symbolise files, indents refer to substructures)

 ```text